 - Creation of a single administrative agency in every city/district that should be under the administration and control of the elected City / District Mayor.
 This unity of command will ensure more effective revenue collection and delivery of municipal services and will improve better coordination among various civic departments to solve problems, like water, sewerage, solid waste, power supply, master planning, land usage and allocation, health, and education etc.

 - Delinking of traffic administration in all metropolitan cities from police and transferring this department under the control and management of City/District Government.

 - Introduction of large environment friendly buses in all districts and rapid mass transit in private sector dovetail with the overall city/district transport system with a regulatory board under the Mayor.

 - Providing security to life and property to all and elimination of criminal dens etc. through local policing.

 - Steps must be taken to ensure supply of safe drinking water to each and every citizen of Pakistan as studies have shown that 65% of diseases in the country are caused by unsafe water.

-- Allocate resources to deal with rapid urbanization in Pakistan: The Universal trend of migration from rural to urban centres is also in full swing in Pakistan.
+- Allocate resources to deal with rapid urbanization in Pakistan: The Universal trend of migration from rural to urban centers is also in full swing in Pakistan.
 Our cities are being overburdened by the influx of people from rural areas.
-MQM believes that infrastructure development and industrialisation must take place in all parts of Pakistan so that people could find opportunities for professional education, jobs, and businesses as close to their home as possible.
+MQM believes that infrastructure development and industrialization must take place in all parts of Pakistan so that people could find opportunities for professional education, jobs, and businesses as close to their home as possible.